Cheetah: Speed and acceleration

 One stride of a galloping cheetah measures 4 to 7 m; the stride length and the number of jumps increases with speed.
+It has been estimated that a cheetah at full speed could take 4 strides per second.
 During more than half the duration of the sprint, the cheetah has all four limbs in the air, increasing the stride length.
 Running cheetahs can retain up to 90% of the heat generated during the chase.
 A 1973 study suggested the length of the sprint is limited by excessive build-up of body heat when the body temperature reaches 40–41 C. However, a 2013 study recorded the average temperature of cheetahs after hunts to be 38.6 C, suggesting high temperatures need not cause hunts to be abandoned.

 The running speed of 71 mph of the cheetah was obtained as an result of a single run of one individual by dividing the distance traveled for time spent.
 The run lasted 2.25 seconds and was supposed to have been 73 m long, but was later found to have been 59 m long.
 It was therefore discredited for a faulty method of measurement.

-Cheetahs have subsequently been measured at running at a speed of 104 km/h as an average of three runs including in opposite direction, for a single individual, over a marked 201 m course, even starting the run 18 m behind the start line, starting the run already running on the course.
-Again dividing the distance by time, but this time to determine the maximum sustained speed, completing the runs in an average time of 7 seconds.
-Being a more accurate method of measurement, this test was made in 1965 but published in 1997.
+Cheetahs have subsequently been measured at running at a speed of 104 km/h as the fastest speed from three runs including in opposite direction, for a single individual, over a marked 201 m course, even starting the run 18 m behind the start line, starting the run already running on the course.
+Again dividing the distance by time, but this time to determine the maximum sustained speed, completing the runs in a time of 7.0, 6.9 and 7.2 seconds.
+This test was made in 1965 but published in 1997.